 6 Metal teeth zippers.

 These come in many lengths and in many makes.
 The short zippers used on jeans has a shiny gold/brass finish.
-They are available in 4 -9 inch lengths Then there are aluminium zippers.These are heavy duty heavy gauge zippers .
-Nickel ones have a shiny silver finish and is more durable than aluminium ones
+They are available in 4 -9 inch lengths Then there are aluminum zippers.These are heavy duty heavy gauge zippers .
+Nickel ones have a shiny silver finish and are more durable than aluminium ones

 7 Molded plastic zippers